Tapha/Java-Cohort-Aug-26/Exercise-From-Memory-to-SOLID.md

 ## Questions

-1. Which objects does `UserRegistrationService` use?
+1. Which objects does `UserRegistrationService` use? emailvalidator , userrepository , messagesender
-2. Is this inheritance or composition?
+2. Is this inheritance or composition? composition
-3. Why is this better than putting all logic inside one class?
+3. Why is this better than putting all logic inside one class? each class has one clear job, so the code is easier to understand and change.
-4. What does composition allow us to do?
+4. What does composition allow us to do? it allows us to build a larger service using smaller objects and replace those objects when needed
 5. Explain this sentence:

 ```text
 Composition lets us build bigger systems from smaller, clearer pieces.
 ```
+It means a large program can be made by connecting several small classes, where each class performs one simple job.
 ---

 # Part 8 — Final Reflection 🚀